sequelize/sequelize/CONTRIBUTING.md

 ### 2. Install the Node.js dependencies

 Run `npm install` (or `yarn install`) within the cloned repository folder.

+#### 2.1 Adding and updating dependencies

+[Yarn v1](https://classic.yarnpkg.com/en/) is used in the CI/CD pipeline so adding and updating dependencies must be done with Yarn v1.
+Depending on the Node version used, you might encounter a `Found incompatible module` error.
+To solve that, you can pass the `--ignore-engines` flag.

 ### 3. Prepare local databases to run tests